renlulu/ParseProject/Comining/project.md

 ---
+name: Comining
-name: Cominingdescription: A mining protocol where users can also mine ZIL.
+description: A mining protocol where users can also mine ZIL.
 logo: Yes
 categories: Mining
 status: Live